 P. Shames, representing NASA-JPL’s data standards program in this case, replied that he was aware of the issue and was working to see what could be done to resolve the issue.
 Clarifying the source of funding with the center would determine the path forward.
 P. Shames concluded that he would provide an update to M. Merri when he had additional information to share.

-M. Merri also reported that the DAI WG requested that the existing efforts to reestablish the relationship between CCSDs and the ISO be urgently treated.
+M. Merri also reported that the DAI WG requested that the existing efforts to reestablish the relationship between CCSDS and the ISO be urgently treated.
 The DAI WG also requested to be allowed to participate fully in conversations with the ISO.

 S. Asmar noted that a letter had been sent from CCSDS to Ms. Sauw Kook Choy, Chairperson of the ISO’s Technical Management Board, appealing the decision to classify CCSDS as a Category C liaison.
 Beyond confirmation that the letter had been received, there had been no communication from the ISO.